-For the period from April 1, 2021 through June 30, 2021, we declared a cash dividend of \$0.29 per share of our common stock, relating to the period since our inception through the second quarter of 2021, which was paid on July 15, 2021 to stockholders of record as of the close of business on June 30, 2021.
+For the period from April 1, 2021 through June 30, 2021, we declared a cash dividend of \$1,897 per share of our common stock, relating to the period since our inception through the second quarter of 2021, which was paid on July 15, 2021 to stockholders of record as of the close of business on June 30, 2021.
 The total amount of the cash dividend payment was approximately \$1,068,551.
+The payment of this dividend is not indicative of our ability to pay such dividends in the future.
 As this dividend was paid to stockholders of record as of the close of business on June 30, 2021, the shares we are selling in this offering will not be entitled to this dividend.